-The characters of Frank & Joe Hardy, their dad Fenton and Aunt Gertrude and the town of Bayport belong to the Stratemeyer Syndicate.
+The characters of Frank & Joe Hardy, their dad Fenton and Aunt Gertrude and the town of Bayport belong to Simon & Schuster.
 Those characters as portrayed here are from the 1970s TV show, "The Hardy Boys Nancy Drew Mysteries", created by Glen A. Larson.
-This tale is based on the episode "Voodoo Doll", written by Stephen Ujlaki, Mark Griffiths, Michael Sloan & Christopher Crowe.
-Please note: the show sets Bayport in MA, and that's what I run with.
-Here, the brothers are a bit older, 18 & 19.
-Any other differences, please attribute them to the show; I try to reconcile blue-spine canon with the show when I can, but the show will trump the books.
+This tale is based on the episode "Voodoo Doll", original teleplay written by Stephen Ujlaki, Mark Griffiths, Michael Sloan & Christopher Crowe; the characters of Orrin Thatcher, Doctor Duvee (Dove), Claire, & Josette are from that episode, though the re-interpretation of them is my own.

-I gratefully acknowledge Jerry Gandolfo of The Voodoo Museum in New Orleans for his assistance with terminology, religion, and culture.
+Also, the original episode is extremely disrespectful & inaccurate concerning Voodoo as it is practiced in New Orleans; the Hardys' attitude depicted here is directly from the episode.
+I've tried to correct matters, and I gratefully acknowledge Jerry Gandolfo of The Voodoo Museum in New Orleans for his assistance with terminology, religion, and culture.

-1979: New Orleans, LA
+1978: New Orleans, LA

 Josette sat fidgeting in the back corner of the cafe — a small hole-in-the-wall at the back of an alley.
 Nothing unusual for New Orleans, but on stage, oh, on stage…

-She watched the man, this Doctor Duvee', go through his gimmicky voodoo act, silk cloths into doves, fire breathing, nothing special, nothing that a dozen other gimmicky stage magicians weren't doing in similar back-alley bars.
+She watched the man, this Doctor Duveé, go through his gimmicky voodoo act, silk cloths into doves, fire breathing, nothing special, nothing that a dozen other gimmicky stage magicians weren't doing in similar back-alley bars.
 But her sister had worked here.
-Her sister had written, a glowing, raving account of what she was learning from the 'doctor' she had met in this bar, and then nothing.
+Her sister had written, a glowing, raving account of what she was learning from a 'doctor' she had met in this bar, and then nothing.
 Nothing, but this was the only trail she had.

-"And now," the Doctor said, "the most feared of all —" He held up a large voodoo doll, the cheap souvenir kind sold by the thousands throughout the French Quarter; with a shout and a spurt of flame from the braziers behind him, he stabbed a pin through the doll's head.
+"And now," the Doctor said, "the most feared of all…" He held up a large voodoo doll, the cheap souvenir kind sold by the thousands throughout the French Quarter; with a shout and a spurt of flame from the braziers behind him, he stabbed a pin through the doll's head.

 A scream rang through the bar.
 Pain lanced through Josette's temples — blinding, incapacitating.
 She staggered up, only to feel hands on her, soft gentle hands leading her away, and a familiar voice telling her not to worry, she'd be taken care of, others laughing — just part of the show.
-She couldn't react to that voice; she wanted to, she wanted to ask what was going on — but she couldn't move, couldn't fight, as if a soft blanket enveloped her limbs despite the blinding pain in her head….
+She couldn't react to that voice; she wanted to, she wanted to ask what was going on — but she couldn't move, couldn't fight, as if a soft blanket enveloped her limbs despite the blinding pain in her head…

 …and then she knew nothing, only blackness.